Last Updated: November 28, 2023

 |6||130-150||Relevant response with grammatical error and limited vocabulary|

 |5||110-120||Inaccurate language with repetition.
 Limited vocabulary|

 |3||60-70||Difficulty in stating opinion.
 Provides basic information |

 |2||40-50|| Cannot state an opinion.
 Does not respond to requests |

 TOEIC Writing Score

-The writing score is calculated between a scale of 0-200 which each score band representing a certain proficiency level the candidate has in the language.
+The writing score is calculated between a scale of 0-200 with each score band representing a certain proficiency level the candidate has in the language.
 The descriptions for the score bands are as follows-

 |Proficiency Level||Scaled Score||Description|